AkhilGNair/dbUpdateTable/README.md

+# dbCreateTable

-# Easily update keyed tables in MySQL from R without duplicating data
+#### Easily update keyed tables in MySQL from R without duplicating data

 The only purpose of this library is to create a table before we start inserting data into it, such that it can be keyed.
 As it is keyed, duplicate keys are ignored in the insert.